Socialcap-app/socialcap-anonymous-voting/docs/draft.md

   // create nullifier
   let nullifier = createNullifier(identity.privateKey, task.claimUid) ;

+  let proofOfValidVote = createValidVoteProof(
+    nullifier,
+    identity.commitment,
+    task.claimUid
+  )

   // send transaction with action for the claim
+  // we encrypt using the identityEncryptionKey
+  // we send an event CastVoteEvent { claimUid, identityCommitment, nullifier, encryptedVote }
   // we need to prove we own the identity.commitment
   // and that we are in this claim electors list
-  // we encrypt using the identityEncryptionKey await sendEncryptedVote(nullifier, identity.commitment, task.claimUid, vote);
+  // and that we have not already voted await sendEncryptedVote(
+    proofOfIdentity
+    identity.commitment,
+    task.claimUid,
+    nullifier,
+    encryptedVote,
+  );
 }
 ~~~